Top 10 Anime With the Best Story

 FMAB has a brilliant, flawless storyline that is told through characters that are perfectly imperfect and you can easily relate to.
 Not a single filler episode to distract from the main plot, and it's the only anime that will make you laugh, cry, and throw something at the screen all in one episode.

 I, a grown man, cried watching this anime.
 The story is beautifully written, and though there are many fillers, they also have a lot of importance within the story, and some are amazing (like the crystal user arc).
-There are many characters who ALL get their time, unlike a few animes where one character hogs the story.
+There are many characters who all get their time, unlike a few animes where one character hogs the story.

 The main character is an idiot who never gave up.
 Naruto made me look at life differently, and I believe we can all learn something from this anime.
 10/10.
 Outstanding job, Kishimoto.